vsobolak/EpidemioSimu/README.md

 # EpidemioSimu
-A repository to make simulations of an epidemic model and estimations of its parameters.
+This repository is meant to make simulations of an epidemic model and estimations of its parameters.
+It is bound to a project made for a master class.